NumberHound/web/EconomicsData.md

 ---

+## I Know What I Want, But Can't Find It

+If you know what you want, and have some key words for your search, I would suggest [Google Dataset Search](https://datasetsearch.research.google.com)

+When something is hard to measure, like popularity of something, a potential alternative to measuring popularity is using [Google Trends](https://trends.google.com/trends/).
+The problem with this is instead of giving you raw statistics, it gives you an index of everything.

+---

 ## Agricultural Economics

 [Center for International Earth Science Information Network (CIESIN)](http://www.ciesin.columbia.edu/sub_guide.html) --  Provides data on the changing relationship between human beings and the environment.
 Make sure to also take a look at the See [Socioeconomic Data and Applications Center](https://sedac.ciesin.columbia.edu/).